-In southern reach only, within CBRA unit
+In southern reach only, within CBRS unit

-Condemnation of Structures and Land Acquisition (NS-7)
+Acquisition of Land and Structures (NS-7)

-As alternatives are developed, the alternative evaluation criteria of completeness, effectiveness, efficiency and acceptability will be considered.
+As alternatives are developed, the alternative evaluation criteria of completeness, effectiveness, efficiency, and acceptability are considered.
 Completeness is satisfied by ensuring that the alternatives include all activities to implement the plan.
 Effectiveness is determined by how the alternatives address the project problems.
 Efficiency is indicated by the cost effectiveness of a plan, which will be determined through the cost and benefit analysis.
-Acceptability is determined by evaluating the plan against local, state or Federal law and policy, environmental constraints, and public willingness to support the plan.
+Acceptability is determined by evaluating the plan against local, state, and Federal law and policy, environmental constraints, and public willingness to support the plan.